-Last year’s Dr. Bertice Berry’s conversation on balance was simply… Awesome!
+- Dr. Bertice Berry, in 2016, engaged us in a conversation on balance which was simply… Awesome!

 Vu’s passion to make the world better, combined with a low score on the Law School Admission Test, drove him into the field of nonprofit work, where he learned that we should take the work seriously, but not ourselves.
 There’s tons of humor in the nonprofit world, and someone needs to document it.
 He is going to do that, with the hope that one day, a TV producer will see how cool and interesting our field is and make a show about nonprofit work, featuring attractive actors attending strategic planning meetings and filing 990 tax forms.

 Known for his no-BS approach, irreverent sense of humor, and love of unicorns, Vu has been featured in dozens, if not hundreds, of his own blog posts at NonprofitAF.com, formerly nonprofitwithballs.com, as Nonprofit And Fearless.

 Get ready for BRI 2017 and prepare to be amazed as world-renowned speed painter Tim Decker whips up masterpieces in minutes.
 This will be more than a presentation, it is an experience as he blends music, humor, and audience interaction all while creating giant portraits of legendary icons within minutes.
 He has appeared on TV dozens of times and his work and performances have been seen by George H. W. Bush, Muhammad Ali, Jimmy Kimmel, Arnold Palmer, Jimmy Carter and Kim Kardashian to name a few.
 A high energy presentation that Blue Ridgers will not want to miss.

 To discover more about Denise Barreto visit: http://www.relationshipsmatternow.com/#home/